 A link can have three different layouts:

 Visual objects can be assigned various styles demonstrated in the following sections.
-An object can re-use the styles of another object by choosing that object into the Use field in the Object tab.

 Labels